Living Bird Magazine

 - Breeding success in many Saltmarsh Sparrow populations is limited by storms and especially spring tides (the highest high tides of the month, coinciding with new and full moons), which often flood nests.
 The most successful nests are those that are begun soon after the high tides of the new moon, because the eggs have a chance to hatch before the arrival of the high tides of the next full moon, two weeks later.

-The oldest recorded Saltmarsh Sparrow was a male, and at least 7 years, 11 months old when he was recaptured and rereleased during banding operations in Rhode Island.
+- The oldest recorded Saltmarsh Sparrow was a male at least 9 years 2 months old when he was recaptured and rereleased during banding operations in Connecticut in 2012.